SougataMukherjee/DSA-and-Algo/readme.md

 //Q197 Find the minimum insertions needed to make a given parentheses string s valid.<br>
 Input: s = "())"
 Output: 1<br>
+//Q198 Find the minimum number of jumps required to reach the last index of a non-negative integer array, where each element represents the maximum steps that can be jumped forward, or return -1 if unreachable.<br>
+Input: arr[] = [1, 3, 5, 8, 9, 2, 6, 7, 6, 8, 9]
+Output: 3
+Explanation: First jump from 1st element to 2nd element with value 3.
+From here we jump to 5th element with value 9, and from here we will jump to the last.<br>

 # Recursion